6-week Gap Year program 2021: Thailand Culture and Service

 And once you are out of quarantine, we have an awesome Thai culture and program waiting for you!

 We will dedicate 7 days at the village working on the service projects, immersing in Thai culture, and exploring the area.
-You will also experience Thailand New Year (Songkran) celebrations in the village, visiting the temple and making merit and pay respect to the village elders.
+If you decide to travel during the March 2021 session, you will also experience Thailand New Year (Songkran) celebrations in the village, visiting the temple and making merit and pay respect to the village elders.
 An experience to remember!

 Once you arrive back at the Rajaprabha Dam, this will conclude your program, and you will transfer back to Phuket airport to catch your plane back home.